 Australian Capital Territory and Northern Territory

-The Department of Infrastructure and Regional Development provides the Australian Government with strategic policy advice in relation to the Commonwealth's interests in these two self-governing territories:
+The Department of Infrastructure, Regional Development and Cities provides the Australian Government with strategic policy advice in relation to the Commonwealth's interests in these two self-governing territories:

 - Australian Capital Territory, and